herawenn/automate/README.md

 ## Commands

-The CoPilot tool responds to commands prefixed with a forward slash (`/`).
+The Automate tool responds to commands prefixed with a forward slash (`/`).
 Here are the available commands:

 ### General Commands